Edvardunsvag/Fortedle/server/README.md

-# Fortel Server
+# Fortedle Server

-Backend server for the Fortel application that handles data synchronization and employee data management.
+Backend server for the Fortedle application that handles data synchronization and employee data management.

 ## Setup